INF554/project-teampeace/README.md

 # INF 554 Assignment for 5

+## Slide 0
+We introduce our team name, names, and email addresses.

 ## Slide 1 (Slide 1 - 3 : Introduction)

 The title of our project is Information Visualization of the Correlates of War Dataset.